phage-nz/infosec-bazaar/readme.md

 **\emulation**
 - cradle.ps1 - PowerShell cradle script to download an execute malware samples.
 - emulate.py - MITRE ATT&CK wrapper for Atomic Red Team tests.
+- readme.md - Instructions for the above, plus a collection of Adversary Emulation resources.

 **\honeypots**
-- readme.md - Notes and scripts for Linux and Windows honeypots.
+- \linux - Notes for the installation of Dionaea, p0f and Cowrie.
+- \mhn - Notes on extending and troubleshooting MHN.
+- \spamtrap - Instructions on setting up spam traps using Mail-in-a-Box and Shiva.
+- \t-pot - Instructions on deploying T-Pot honeypot platform.
+- \windows - Information on setting up a Windows honeypot.

 **\modules**
 - readme.md - A collection of modules from retired projects of mine.